Funimation Logo

 In 2011, designers developed the most minimalistic version of the Funimation wordmark.
 This happened after the Navarre Corporation sold the brand to a group of investors led by Gen Fukunaga.
 The designers removed all elements except the first word and repainted it black.
 The “jumping” arrangement of letters has been preserved.
 An additional “F” icon has also appeared.

 The anime licensing and streaming service entered 2016 with a new logo.
 The public liked the redesign because it solved the technical problems of the old brand.
-The developers have changed the design of the word “Funimation,” composing it from a mixture of uppercase and lowercase letters in purple.
-In place of “O” is a circle with a white semicircle that looks like a smile.
-It is nicknamed “The Smiley Face” and is used alone as an icon.
+The developers have changed the design of the word “Funimation,” using a mixture of uppercase and lowercase letters in purple.
+In place of “O” is a circle with a white semicircle resembling a smile.
+It is nicknamed “The Smiley Face” and is used as an icon on its own.

 Font and Colors

 Funimation has the word “fun” in its name, so the designers rendered it an unusual logo.
 She conveys energy and excitement before watching new anime episodes.
-It is a symbol of the changes that the company came to in 2016.
+It is a symbol of the changes that the company underwent in 2016.

-The font for the logo was custom designed.
+The font for the logo was custom-designed.
 The basis was Helvetica Light, modified by typographers beyond recognition.
-And for the previous wordmark, the typeface Eurostile was used, which was created by the Italian Aldo Novarese.
+And for the previous wordmark, the typeface Eurostile, designed by the Italian Aldo Novarese, was used.

 The key color is purple (#45298F), which is similar to Blue Gem.
-Designers chose it for the reason that it can be easily converted to blue or red.
+Designers chose it because it can be easily converted to blue or red.

 What does the Funimation logo mean?